Pulmonary Embolism Workup

 Chest radiographs are abnormal in most cases of pulmonary embolism, but the findings are nonspecific.
 Common radiographic abnormalities include atelectasis, pleural effusion, parenchymal opacities, and elevation of a hemidiaphragm.
 The classic radiographic findings of pulmonary infarction include a wedge-shaped, pleura-based triangular opacity with an apex pointing toward the hilus (Hampton hump) or decreased vascularity (Westermark sign).
 These findings are suggestive of pulmonary embolism but are infrequently observed.

-A prominent central pulmonary artery (knuckle sign), cardiomegaly (especially on the right side of the heart), and pulmonary edema are other findings.
+The abrupt tapering or cutoff of a pulmonary artery secondary to embolus (knuckle sign), cardiomegaly (especially on the right side of the heart), and pulmonary edema are other findings.
 In the appropriate clinical setting, these findings could be consistent with acute cor pulmonale.
 A normal-appearing chest radiograph in a patient with severe dyspnea and hypoxemia, but without evidence of bronchospasm or a cardiac shunt, is strongly suggestive of pulmonary embolism.

 The ACR recommends chest radiography (see the images below) as the most appropriate study for ruling out other causes of chest pain in patients with suspected pulmonary embolism.[62]
 Initially, the chest radiographic findings are normal in most cases of pulmonary embolism.
 However, in later stages, radiographic signs may include a Westermark sign (dilatation of pulmonary vessels and a sharp cutoff), atelectasis, a small pleural effusion, and an elevated diaphragm.
 Generally, chest radiographs cannot be used to conclusively prove or exclude pulmonary embolism; however, radiography and electrocardiography may be useful for establishing alternative diagnoses.
 (See Electrocardiography.)